kusl/webheartbeat/pantheon.markdown

 ## For Webpage Title: Drupal Website URL: https://dev-bang.pantheonsite.io:

-Total load time is 1.093 seconds
+Total load time is 1.057 seconds

-85% of CSS is unused, 3 total stylesheets
+NaN% of CSS is unused, 3 total stylesheets

-64% of JS is unused
+59% of JS is unused

 End of report for Webpage Title: Drupal Website URL: https://dev-bang.pantheonsite.io